A formula to evaluate type A webs and link polynomials: Introduction

 \begin{Remark} The main formula in \autoref{Eq:EvaluationMain} is easy to compute via a machine, and so is its adjustment to the case of the link polynomials from \autoref{Eq:LinksMain}.
-The reader may find SageMath code that can do the calculations here \url{https://github.com/AndrewAtLarge/GradedDimKLR/blob/main/README.md}, and commented at the end of the source file.
-All the examples given in this paper are available in that code. \end{Remark}
+The reader may find Python code for SageMath that can do the calculations here \cite{MaTu-sagemath-finite-type-klrw}.
+(The second link in \cite{MaTu-sagemath-finite-type-klrw} has ``klrdim-webevaluation.py'' which is the version used for this paper.
+The two main examples \autoref{E:EvaluationMain} and \autoref{E:LinksTheInvariant} are included in that file.
+This code is also commented at the end of the source file.) \end{Remark}

-\begin{Remark} To not distract the readers attention, we postpone all proofs to \autoref{S:Proofs}.
+\begin{Remark} To not distract the reader's attention, we postpone all proofs to \autoref{S:Proofs}.
 This has the advantage that we can formulate the main formulas without any reference to categorical skew Howe duality or KLR algebras. \end{Remark}

 \textbf{Acknowledgments.} We thank Jieru Zhu for helpful and related discussions, and Andrew Mathas for crucial help with the SageMath code which is also part of a joint project with D.T.
 (If the reader cites this code please also mention Andrew Mathas.)
+We also thank the referee for a meticulous reading of the paper, and very helpful comments and suggestions.

 This note is part of a project of D.T. trying to generalize \cite{BrSt-arc-algebras-1}, \cite{BrSt-arc-algebras-2}, \cite{BrSt-arc-algebras-3}, \cite{BrSt-arc-algebras-4}, and they have received much support along the way.
 Most recently, they like to thank a bike of the MFO Oberwolfach for breaking while riding: during the enforced rest period the main idea underlying this work was discovered.